the1lab/1lab/src/1Lab/Equiv/Biinv.lagda.md

       x               ∎
 ```

-Finally, we can show that being biinvertible is [[proposition]].
+Finally, we can show that being biinvertible is a [[proposition]].
 Since
 propositions are those types which are `contractible if inhabited`{.Agda
 ident=is-contr-if-inhabited→is-prop} suffices to show that
 `is-biinv`{.Agda} is contractible when it is inhabited: